 Toxic relationships suck.
 They torpedo your emotional and mental well-being and impede your personal growth.
-No one wants one, yet many keep ending up in them, primarily due to a lack of awareness concerning what makes a relationship toxic in the first place.
+No one wants one, yet many people keep ending up in them, primarily because of a lack of awareness concerning what makes a relationship toxic in the first place.

-This is to be expected.
-No one taught us how to differentiate between a toxic and healthy relationship.
+I mean, no one taught us how to differentiate between a toxic and healthy relationship.
 There’s no “Relationship 101” class in schools, our parents probably haven’t done a good enough job explaining the topic, and most self-help and relationship literature hasn’t helped either.
+So, of course, people will keep confusing a toxic relationship with a healthy one.

 What Is a Toxic Relationship